Zarharan/FarExStance/README.md

-# ParsSDT
+# FarExStance: Explainable Stance Detection for Farsi
-ParsSDT: a Dataset for Farsi Stance Detection Task with Evidence
+FarExStance: The first and largest claim-based explainable stance detection dataset on Farsi